Mary Lou Fulton College for Teaching and Learning Innovation policies

 Satisfactory academic progress and professional conduct policy

-To remain in good standing in Mary Lou Fulton Teachers College, students must maintain satisfactory academic progress consisting of both standards of academic performance and adherence to the Teachers College Professional Disposition Standards, as described in this policy.
-This document sets forth the standards and expectations for “satisfactory academic progress” and “good standing” and explains the consequences of failure to meet these standards.
-This policy applies to both undergraduate students and graduate students in the Mary Lou Fulton Teachers College.
+To remain in good standing in Mary Lou Fulton College for Teaching and Learning Innovation, students must maintain satisfactory academic progress consisting of both standards of academic performance and adherence to the Teachers College Professional Disposition Standards, as described in this policy.
+This document sets forth the standards and expectations for satisfactory academic progress and good standing, and explains the consequences of failure to meet these standards.
+This policy applies to undergraduate students and graduate students in MLFC.

-In addition to the policies stated herein, students are expected to abide by applicable university and Arizona Board of Regents policies, including the Student Code of Conduct, the ASU Academic Integrity Policy, ASU Graduate College policies and procedures (for graduate students), as well as all policies, procedures, rules, regulations and requirements established by the local education agency, school district and school in which they are engaged in field experience or student teaching (for certification students).
-Failure to do so may lead to consequences that include dismissal from the program and expulsion from the university.
+In addition to adhering to the policies stated herein, students are expected to abide by applicable university and Arizona Board of Regents policies, including the Student Code of Conduct, the ASU academic integrity policy and ASU Graduate College policies and procedures (for graduate students), as well as all policies, procedures, rules, regulations and requirements established by the local education agency, school district and school in which they are engaged in field experience or student teaching (for certification students).
+Consequences for the failure to do so may include dismissal from the program and expulsion from the university.
 Graduate students should also refer to the ASU Graduate College website for further information about Graduate College policies.

 A. Satisfactory academic progress

 Advisors conduct ongoing reviews of students’ academic performance to determine retention and continuation status.
-Students with records containing indicators of academic concerns may be placed on academic probation or may be dismissed (permanently removed) from their programs or the college.
+Students with records that contain indicators of academic concerns may be placed on academic probation or may be dismissed (permanently removed) from their programs or the college.
 (Graduate students should refer to ASU Graduate College policies.)

-To meet satisfactory academic requirements, all MLFTC students must:
+To meet satisfactory academic requirements, all MLFC students must:

 1. Maintain minimum GPA as follows:

-• Undergraduate students in teacher preparation programs must maintain an overall cumulative GPA of 2.25 or higher.
-Students enrolled in the educational studies program must maintain an overall cumulative GPA of 2.00 or higher.
+• Undergraduate students must maintain an overall cumulative GPA of 2.00 or higher.

 • Plan of study GPA.
 The plan of study GPA is calculated on all courses that appear on the student’s approved iPOS.